ChaosDynamix/Arcadia/docs/preparation/storage/partitioning.md

 # Partitioning
 This page describes how to create a partition table and the partitions needed to install Arch Linux on a NVMe storage device.

-## Create the partition table and the partitions

-### Identify the device file of your storage device
+## Identify the device file of your storage device
 | Device type                           | Device file         | Partition file          |
 | :------------------------------------ | :------------------ | :---------------------- |
 | SCSI/PATA/SATA & USB/IEEE 1394 device | sda, sdb...         | sda1, sda2...           |